-Is Turmeric Safe for Hormone-Sensitive Cancers?
+Is Turmeric Safe to Eat for People with Hormone-Sensitive Cancers?

 Turmeric is a bright yellow spice commonly used in cooking, especially in Indian and Southeast Asian cuisines.
 It comes from the root of the turmeric plant and has a warm, bitter taste.
 Turmeric contains curcumin, which is its main active component.
 Curcumin has been widely studied for its potential health benefits, most notably its anti-inflammatory and antioxidant properties.

 The amount of curcumin in turmeric root is relatively low (typically less than 5%), and it is poorly absorbed in the gut (1).
-For this reason, supplements with high concentrations of curcumin are often used to study its effects and much of the research on the health benefits of turmeric have focussed on curcumin supplements.
+For this reason, supplements with high concentrations of curcumin are often used to study its effects and much of the research on the health benefits of turmeric have focused on curcumin supplements.

 Research compiling large amounts of data to analyse the effects on inflammation in the body, from a wide range of foods and nutrients, shows that turmeric has one of the strongest anti-inflammatory effects (2).
 While this is of interest, it is important to note that we see the greatest health gains in whole dietary patterns, where the diet contains a diverse and abundant range of ‘anti-inflammatory’ plant foods (3).
 Therefore, consuming turmeric alongside other plant foods, herbs and spices is more likely to be beneficial rather than focusing on turmeric in isolation.